northeastern-rc/rc-public-documentation/docs/source/hardware/hardware_overview.md

 If you are looking for information about GPUs, see {ref}`working-gpus`.

-If you are interested in more information about the different partitions on Discovery, including the number of nodes per partition, running time limits, job submission limits, and RAM limits, see {ref}`partitions`.
+If you are interested in more information about the different partitions on Discovery, including the number of nodes per partition, running time limits, job submission limits, and RAM limits, see {ref}`partition-names`.

 ## Using the `--constraint` flag